joangerard/webots-thesis/README.md

 ### Comand Line Arguments

-The parameters field in the Running Configuration Window (Last image of step 2 in this section) it is possible to specify some arguments to pass to the controller before it runs like the initial robot possition or the amount of particles, etc.
+It is possible to specify some arguments to pass to the controller before it runs like the initial robot possition or the amount of particles, etc. In order to do so IntelliJ will be used to pass arguments each time we run the controller.
+This can be done through the Parameters field in the Running Configuration Window (Last image of step 2 in this section).

 The list of arguments are listed below: